Skip to content

 • adjustMeasuringRange(channelName) signature: union of TChannelName values from every codec.

-• encodeDownlink input: discriminated union keyed by codec name, where the input shape matches the encoder’s first argument.
+• encodeDownlink input: discriminated union keyed by protocol field, where the input shape matches the encoder's first argument.

 To keep inference intact, always instantiate codecs within the same module where you call defineParser, and avoid post-instantiation mutation of the codec array.